 Raise a glass to these beer alternatives!

 Kvass has been popular in Russia for centuries.
 It’s made by soaking bread (often rye) in water and adding yeast and sugar to start the fermentation process, and additions like honey, raisins or mint can be added for flavor, NPR reports.
-Kvass ferments for only a few days, and the resulting beverage has an alcohol content between one and three percent.
+Kvass ferments for only a few days, and the resulting beverage has an alcohol content between 1% and 3%.
 In Russia, it’s often considered a non-alcoholic drink.
 During the summer in kvass-drinking Eastern Europe, the beverage is often served on the street out of a large barrel on wheels.

 Kvass has a distinctly sour taste.
 The acid produced by the fermentation and the low pH are supposed to be good for your health because they encourage good bacteria to grow while killing bad bacteria.
 Mass-produced kvass does not have this bacterial makeup, but some artisans are trying to revive traditional brewing methods which allow them to create a drink closer to one produced in Eastern Europe for centuries.